St. Andrew's School, Bloemfontein: Governance and ethos

-St. Andrew's was originally a private school controlled by a board of governors chaired by the Anglican Bishop of Bloemfontein.
+St Andrew's was originally a private school controlled by a board of governors chaired by the Anglican Bishop of Bloemfontein.
 In 1976, the school was sold to the Orange Free State Provincial Administration (PAO), on condition that it could retain its Anglican character.
 It is now deemed by the Free State Department of Education to be an Independent school and is registered with the Independent Schools Association of Southern Africa.

 The Bishop of Bloemfontein maintains a seat on the School Governing Body to this day.

-The school maintains links with a number of independent schools in South Africa, participating in the annual Independent Schools Rugby and Cricket festivals and has derby day fixtures with St John's College, St David's Marist, Inanda and St Alban's College.
+The school maintains links with a number of independent schools in South Africa, participating in the annual Independent Schools Rugby and Cricket festivals and has derby day fixtures with St John's College and Cornwall Hill.

 Construction in the 1980s

 A cornerstone of the negotiations resulting in the sale of the school to the PAO was that the PAO would institute a significant capital works program at the school, in respect of upgrading and expansion of existing buildings, and the construction of new boarding hostels.

 The project commenced in 1985 with the demolition of the sanatorium, adjacent to the then Storey House.
 The new (current) Chandler/Twells block was built on this site.

 Simultaneously, upgrading and refurbishment of the Ferrandi Block (senior school buildings) and Dunn House (integrated junior school and junior boarding facilities) was undertaken.

 At the end of 1986 the old Chandler/Twells block (dating back to the early 1920s) was demolished to make way for the new Storey and Dunn blocks, prep room, sanatorium complex, a number of accommodation units for masters and a walkway linking the three boarding units with the Champion Hall (dining facility for boarders).
 Chandler and Twells Cottages, providing accommodation for the masters of the respective boarding blocks, were retained.

 The bulk of construction was completed in time for the 125th anniversary of the founding of the school, in 1988.

 On conclusion, the former Dunn House was renamed Jagger Block, a title dating back to its construction in 1952.

 The former Storey House was converted to common room facilities for the senior boarding houses, and more latterly, as the premises of the pre-primary school.
 It was renamed the Roy Gordon Academic Centre in 2008.

 Oubaas Storey's House, home to the school chaplain until the completion of new Dunn House, was transformed into a museum and visitor's centre.

 A plaque highlighting the efforts of Mr. Patterson towards initiating the project, and commemorating the completion thereof, may be seen at the Dunn House common room.